Elaboration Tolerant Representation of Markov Decision Process via Decision-Theoretic Extension of Probabilistic Action Language pBC+: with Utility

-We show that the policy optimization problem for a $\pbcp$ action description $D$ can be reduced to policy optimization problem for $M(D)$ for the finite horizon.
-The following theorem tells us that {\cred for any trajectory following a non-stationary policy, its total reward and probability under $D$ defined under the $\pbcp$ semantics coincide with those under the corresponding MDP M(D).}
+We show that the policy optimization problem for a $\pbcp$ action description $D$ can be reduced to the policy optimization problem for $M(D)$ for the finite horizon.
+The following theorem tells us that for any history following a non-stationary policy, its total reward and probability under $D$ defined under the $\pbcp$ semantics coincide with those under the corresponding MDP $M(D)$.